top of page

 The noun 'malnutrition' has its origins in the Latin language.
 It can be broken down into two components: 'mal' and 'nutrition.'
 The prefix 'mal' derives from the Latin word 'malus,' which means 'bad' or 'poor.'
 The term 'nutrition' comes from the Latin word 'nutrire,' which means 'to nourish' or 'to feed.'
 Therefore, when we examine the etymology of 'malnutrition,' we find that it essentially means 'bad nourishment' or 'poor feeding,' accurately reflecting its definition as a condition characterized by inadequate or imbalanced intake of essential nutrients necessary for the proper functioning and growth of the human body.

-Quiz: Find the meaning of the noun malnutrition:
+Find the correct meaning of the noun malnutrition:

 Try Again!